labstack/echox/website/docs/guide/customization.md

 ## Disable HTTP/2

-`Echo#DisableHTTP2` can be used disable HTTP/2 protocol.
+`Echo#DisableHTTP2` can be used to disable HTTP/2 protocol.

 ## Read Timeout